chrismurrph/cljs-translator/PROJECT_SUMMARY.md

 - Helper functions appear before functions that use them
 - No "undefined variable" errors in generated code
 - Clean dependency order for readability

-### Selective Translation
-The `translate-file` function with starting function parameter:
-- Only includes the specified function and its transitive dependencies
-- Excludes unused functions that might have errors
-- Reduces output size and improves code quality

 ### View Metadata
 When writing files, views include metadata: